cbastos/AMD/README.md

 You can see full documentation (api and tutorials) on http://www.jsloader.com/.

 ##JSL.set ( { id, from, [dependencies] } )
+The "set" method allows to register scripts and modules in JSL.
+A module can be registered directly (with a "from" function to retrieve his definition) or trough his path (with a "from" with the script path reference as object).
 ##### Registering a script
 ```javascript
 	JSL.set({